sayadawant/kairos/README.md

 3. Provides a brief preview of the forthcoming advice
 4. Facilitates a PFT token donation process with transaction verification
 5. Delivers comprehensive, personalized purpose guidance (1000-2000 tokens)
+6. For premium donations (>=10 PFT), provides additional Oracle Vision insights
-6. Closes with an option for additional donations
+7. Closes with an option for additional donations

 ### Prerequisites